GammaG/OSCP_Notes/readme.md

 If sudo -l shows tty is missing try to get a shell by using this: https://netsec.ws/?p=337

+*Upgrade TTY further*

+Enables autocomplete in reverse shell and so on

+Close the connection Strg + c

+    stty raw -echo
+    fg + enter (twice)

+Back in the shell

+    export TERM=xterm

 *Monitor Process unprivileged*

     https://github.com/DominicBreuker/pspy

 **Windows Post Exploitation**